awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-pg-components-ebuses-questions-and-answers.md

 **Q\.
 Is it possible to mix Lumberyard's legacy object entity system with its newer component entity system?
 If so, what is the best practice?**
 A\.
 If you enable legacy systems, the two systems can work side by side\.
 However, no formal mechanisms exist to have them work together in the way most games would expect\.

 **Q\.
-Is it possible to use Lumberyard's legacy FlowGraph visual scripting system with the new component entity system?**
-A\.
-Only in very limited ways\.
-We recommend using [Script Canvas](script-canvas-intro.md) or [Lua scripting](lua-scripting-intro.md) because they are fully compatible with the new component entity system\.

-**Q\.
 Are there combinations of components that should be avoided?**
 A\.
 In principle, no\.
 However, every component has a small resource cost associated with it\.
 When possible, avoid creating long chains of components if the desired objective be accomplished through simpler means\.